Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Incident-response Case Studies

 Then, the XGBoost Classifier was selected due to its ability to handle class imbalance effectively using the scale\_pos\_weight parameter and to prevent overfitting via regularization techniques inherent to its algorithm.
 Additionally, there is evidence of its suitability for network intrusion detection tasks and high scalability \cite{edozie2025artificial}.

 Hyperparameter tuning was performed using RandomizedSearchCV from the scikit-learn library.
-The model was configured with the hyperparameters outlined in Appendix \ref{sec:AppendixB}, selected based on the results of the RandomizedSearchCV optimization process.
-The selection of alerts to explain is based on binary classification, but multiclass labels are retained for later steps.
+The model was configured with the hyperparameters outlined in Table \ref{tab:model}, selected based on the results of the RandomizedSearchCV optimization process.
+The selection of alerts is based on binary classification, but multiclass labels are retained for later analysis.

-The XGBoost model was evaluated on the selected datasets (Step 1 in the workflow from Section \ref{sub:workflow}).
-As shown in Table \ref{tab:performance}, the metrics used include True Negatives (TN), False Positives (FP), False Negatives (FN), TP, Accuracy, Precision, Recall, and F1-score\footnote{Definition of these metrics is standard but can be found in the Scikit-learn user guide: \url{https://scikit-learn.org/stable/modules/model_evaluation.html}}.
-Note that the perfect recall in the PFCP Dataset is likely the consequence of the small size of the original dataset.

-To get an idea about the set of alerts that can be subject to explanation, the number of samples in each category in Table \ref{tab:performance} is useful.
-Recall that our goal was not to develop the best possible detector, and the table is only to provide information about the test environment for the explanation study in the next section.